A Extensive Overview of Adobe Video Editor Software

 Overloading Projects

-A typical misstep in Adobe Video Editor Software is adding too many effects:
+A typical misstep in Adobe Video Editor Software is adding multiple transitions:

 Ignoring Audio